 Double this recipe if serving more than 4 or if you want leftovers for sandwiches.

-This recipe is featured on Buzz Feed Food
+This recipe is featured on Buzz Feed guide to putting bourbon in your Thanksgiving meal.

-- 1 12oz bag of whole cranberries, rinsed and drained
+1 12-ounce bag of whole cranberries, rinsed and drained

 More Holiday Recipes From Jilly: